PTO Value Calculator

 Negotiating PTO

 PTO is often more negotiable than salary.
 If a company can't meet your salary requirements, ask for additional PTO days as compensation.
+When evaluating multiple offers, use a job comparison calculator to factor in PTO differences alongside salary and benefits.

 5 extra PTO days at $250/day = $1,250 in additional value.
+Understanding this helps you negotiate effectively and compare the true value of different employment packages.